What Are Muscle Relaxers?

 - Muscle cells run out of energy and/or fluid, or they become excitable

-Muscle relaxants with antispasmodic effects are often used in the treatment of muscle spasms caused by spinal cord injuries, multiple sclerosis, and other conditions.
+Muscle spasms are often caused by spinal cord injuries, multiple sclerosis (MS), and other conditions.

 Signs of muscle spasticity include: